luxianzi/internvla-training/README.md

 * Docker GPU Support

   We need GPU support in docker to get GPU passed to the container properly.
+It is done by installing nvidia runtime to Docker.
 Check the following:

   ```
   sudo apt update